dcppc/calendars/Readme.md

 For testing, you can output the .ics file to samples; for the real deal, the calendar file is deployed to the `htdocs/` directory.

+## Google Calendar API sample scripts

+See the `api_gcal/` directory for scripts containing examples of interacting with the Google Calendar API.
+These will eventually be used to assemble a Google Calendar script in the `scripts/` folder.

 ## Deploy gh-pages branch to calendars.nihdatacommons.us